open5e/open5e/source/equipment/magic-items/demon-armor.rst

 damage die of 1d8.

-**Curse.** Once you don this cursed armor, you can't doff it unless you are targeted by the *remove curse* spell or similar magic.
+**Curse.** Once you don this cursed armor, you can't doff it unless you are targeted by the :ref:`srd:remove-curse` spell or similar magic.
 While wearing the armor, you have disadvantage on attack rolls against demons and on saving throws against their spells and special abilities.